input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 but it's unusual to have a final block for a chain.
 After which no any block could be produced.

-And that's a main distinguish for this Immutable Ledger Structure design, it has a final block.
+And that's a main distinguish for this Immutable Ledger design, it has a final block.

 So any chain will be bounded by some period of time.